 This is given to students in February.
 Students have three months of preparatory time prior to their 15 hour supervised time period.
-There will be a choice of seven themes, where students will select one option for which they will generate an appropriate personal response for assessment.
+There will be a choice of seven themes; students will select one option for which they will generate an appropriate personal response for assessment.

 How will students be assessed?

-Component 01 is the Personal investigation, this component is a non exam assessment.
+Component 01 is the Personal investigation; this component is a non-exam assessment.
 It is internally marked and externally moderated.
-This component is marked out of 120 and contributes 60% to the overall weighting of the A level.
+This component is marked out of 96 and contributes 60% to the overall weighting of the A Level.

-Component 02 is the Externally Set Task and is as a non exam assessment.
+Component 02 is the externally set task and is a non-exam assessment.
 It is internally marked and externally moderated.
-This component is marked out of 80 and contributes 40% to the overall weighting of the A level.
+This component is marked out of 96 and contributes 40% to the overall weighting of the A Level.

-In 2016/2017 we are hoping to offer a trip to New York as part of the GCE Art course.
+In 2018/2019 we are hoping to offer trips in and around London as part of the GCE Art course.
 Currently students are expected to visit galleries and exhibitions throughout the course.
-Students are offered skill based workshops where new art techniques are taught.
+Students are offered skill-based workshops where new art techniques are taught.